Why It Matters

 What We're Doing

-Over the past 20 years, we have lobbied for health care policy solutions, including the Affordable Care Act (ACA), to control costs and ensure a basic level of care for all.
+Over the past 20 years, we have lobbied for health care policy solutions, including the Affordable Care Act (ACA), to control costs and ensure basic care for all.
 Throughout the health care debates of the past few decades, Leagues worked to provide millions of Americans across the country with objective information about the health care system and its significant reforms.
 This included organizing community education projects, holding public forums and debates, creating and distributing resource materials, and engaging leading policymakers and analysts.

+LWV is proud to partner with leaders in the abortion rights space to promote everyone's right to bodily autonomy.
 The restoration of reproductive rights is a central tenant in our Women's Inequality Day campaign.

 Donate and Support our work